theotarr/theotarr/README.md

 ### 👋 Hi, I'm Theo Tarr!

-I am a student and software engineer.
-I am currently working at [latindictionary.io](https://www.latindictionary.io), creating Latin tools for all levels of learners.
+I am a 16-year-old founder, engineer, and student.
+I am currently working on [Teen Talent](https://teentalent.co), building the next generation hiring platform for teens.
 Ask me about anything, I am happy to help.
 You can reach me at theodore@tarr.com.